datawithcrystal/us-lake-water-level-analysis/README.md

 Raw source data are not redistributed in this repository.
 They can be retrieved from NOAA Tides and Currents, USGS Water Data and NOAA/NCEI GHCN-Daily using the station information provided below.

-For a complete reproduction of Notebook 01, downloaded source files should be placed in:
+For a complete reproduction of Notebook 01 from original source data, downloaded source files should be placed in:

 ```text
 data/